wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/2-diagnose-encryption-problems.md

 ## Troubleshoot S/MIME in Exchange Online

 S/MIME is a widely used and standardized protocol that you can use to secure emails.
 Because it's supported by so many email clients, you can use it to send email to almost anyone in the world, even if they're not using Outlook or Exchange.
-If the recipient can access and trust the right certificate, they will be able to read your email in their preferred client and they won't have to browse to a separate portal.
+If the recipient can access and trust the right certificate, they'll be able to read your email in their preferred client and they won't have to browse to a separate portal.

 S/MIME provides two security techniques:

-- **Digital Signatures.** If you digitally sign a message, the recipient can verify that it comes from you and that the content has not been altered since you signed it with your private key.
+- **Digital Signatures.** If you digitally sign a message, the recipient can verify that it comes from you and that the content hasn't been altered since you signed it with your private key.
 The text of the message remains in plain text and can be viewed by anyone who intercepts the message.
 - **Encryption.** If you encrypt a message, the content is hidden from third parties.
 Only the intended recipient of the message, who has the correct private key to decrypt it, can read the message.

 Certificates underpin both these techniques.
 You must ensure that certificates are distributed to recipients and that those certificates are trusted by both parties.